5 Things to do in Sydney

 For more details visit Manly

-will provide you with a stupendous view of the harbour with coastal cliffs
+Manly) will provide you with a stupendous view of the harbour with coastal

-and the city skyline behind.
-Depending on the time of year, and if you're
+cliffs and the city skyline behind.
+Depending on the time of year, and

-far to walk from Manly - either drive, cab or bus it from the Manly Ferry
+from Manly, so either drive, cab or bus it from the Manly Ferry Wharf.

 Visit North Fort for fortifications,